embedthis/ioto-doc/docs/user/background.md

 # Ioto Background

 The Ioto device agent is a compact management agent and library.
-It provides AWS IoT cloud integration, HTTP web server, MQTT client, HTTP client, state persistency, provisioning and OTA upgrading.
+It provides AWS IoT cloud integration, HTTP web server, MQTT client, HTTP client, embedded database, cloud database sync, state persistency, provisioning and OTA upgrading.

-Ioto is fast and compact, with a tiny memory footprint of less than 150K of code.
+Ioto is fast and compact, with a tiny memory footprint of less than 200K of code.

 ![Ioto Agent Architecture](../images/ioto-agent.png)